Why we implemented a BPM system and recommend it to others

 1. The main business trend for the next 5 years is process digitalization.

-2. Even the most "traditional" companies have realized that working with Excel, the phone and fax machines is a thing of the past.
+2. Even the most "traditional" companies have already realized that working with Excel, phone calls, and fax machines is a thing of the past.

 3. You have to change so clients don't leave for more advanced competitors. kt.team does extensive work customizing systems for the B2B sector.

-4. After analyzing and comparing the features of various CRM and BPM systems, we chose the latter for our own use.
+4. After analyzing and comparing the capabilities of various CRM and BPM systems, we chose the latter for our own use.
 Why?
-A CRM covered only client relationships: such a system suits the sales department but not the whole company.
-ERP is "not our field" — we are not a manufacturer.
+CRM covered only customer relationships: such a system is suitable for a sales department, but not for the whole company.
+ERP is not our area, because we are not a manufacturing business.

 5. The BPM concept of managing business processes fits best with how work is organized at kt.team.